GyuyeongKim/NetClone-public/README.md

 In our testbed, when I used `'0.58'` as RackSched does, the actual runtime was not like what we targeted.
 For example, when I set `run_ns` to 25000 (25us), it lasts for like 30us.
 So we tuned the value and found the correct value `0.197` for my testbed.
+*Update: We find that 0.197 is the value for Linux kernel 5.15 and 0.64 for Linux kernel 6.5.0.
+So, please check the actual runtime of your testbed environments.

 The runtime accuracy can be checked by fixing the runtime and adding timestamp like..
 ```